Skip to content

 const result2 = divide(10, 0) catch 3

-}catch unwraps the Result type for you, and if it's a failure, uses the default value instead.
+catch unwraps the Result type for you, and if it's a failure, uses the default value instead.

-Chaining with pipe operator
+The pipe operator (|>)

+If can be a pain to unwrap the Result type all the time.
 Here is a function called half, which works if the number is even:

 def half(x: number): Result {